-What governs this program?
+What law governs this program?

-- Basic Program – Code of Federal Regulation, 7 CFR 4280, Subpart B
+- Grants – Code of Federal Regulation, 7 CFR 4280, Subpart B.

 Why does USDA Rural Development do this?

 This program helps increase American energy independence by increasing the private sector supply of renewable energy and decreasing the demand for energy through energy efficiency improvements.
-Over time, these investments can also help lower the cost of energy costs for small businesses and agricultural producers.
+Over time, these investments can also help lower the cost of energy for small businesses and agricultural producers.

 NOTE: Because citations and other information may be subject to change, please always consult the program regulations listed in the section above titled “What law governs this program?”
 You may also contact your local office for assistance.